 To investigate the underlying mechanism, we continue to employ a time-dependent simulation approach to study the competition process between these two motion trends.
-Analogous to approach used in the uniform case, we generate instantaneous ring dark solitons at four different initial locations.
+Analogous to the approach used in the uniform case, we generate instantaneous ring dark solitons at four different initial locations.
 The results are shown in Fig.~\ref{Fig:rs_trap}.
 From panel (a) to panel (d), instantaneous ring dark soliton is initially located at $r_0k_F=5.5,9.0,10.0$ and $12.2$, respectively.
-During the progress of time evolution, the ring soliton in panel (a) moves outwards, which is similar to the uniform case and means that the curvature-induced effective potential dominates over the effect from the harmonic trap.
+During the progress of time evolution, the ring soliton in panel (a) moves outward, which is similar to the uniform case and indicates that the curvature-induced effective potential dominates over the effect of the harmonic trap.
 The ring soliton exhibits a significantly large oscillation amplitude.
-However, when $r_0$ is more and more far away from the center, for example $r_0k_F=9.0$ in panel (b), the ring soliton displays a narrow oscillation amplitude, although it still moves outwards initially.
-Something interesting is shown in panel (c), in which $r_0k_F=10.0$, it seems that the ring soliton is trying to be static at this position and shows an almost unobservable oscillation.
-Across this critical position, for instance $r_0k_F=12.2$ in panel (d), inversely the ring soliton initially moves inwards and again takes on an obvious oscillation amplitude.
+However, when $r_0$ is increasingly far away from the centre, for example $r_0k_F=9.0$ in panel (b), the ring soliton displays a narrow oscillation amplitude, although it still moves outward initially.
+Interestingly, in panel (c) where $r_0k_F=10.0$, it seems that the ring soliton is trying to be static at this position and shows an almost unobservable oscillation.
+Across this critical position, for instance $r_0k_F=12.2$ in panel (d), the ring soliton initially moves inwards and again takes on an obvious oscillation amplitude.
 All these panels confirm that the outcome of the competition between the harmonic trap and the curvature-induced potential is location-dependent.
 Notably, there exists a critical location at which the contributions of the aforementioned two factors are balanced with each other.
-This makes the ring dark soliton become a stable state at this equilibrium position ($r_sk_F\approx 10.0$).
+This makes the ring dark soliton a stable state at this equilibrium position ($r_sk_F\approx 10.0$).